yt-project/yt/doc/source/installing.rst

   hg clone https://bitbucket.org/yt_analysis/yt
   cd yt
   hg update yt
-  python setup.py develop --user
+  python setup.py develop --user --prefix=

-As above, you can leave off ``--user`` if you want to install yt into the default package install path.
+As above, you can leave off ``--user --prefix=`` if you want to install yt into the default package install path.
 If you do not have write access for this location, you might need to use ``sudo``.